mebusy/notes/dev_notes/Texture_and_Modeling.md

 Another special conditional function is the *abs* function.

-In addition to the “pure” or “sharp” conditionals step, clamp, min, max, and abs, RenderMan shading language provides a “smooth” conditional function called *smoothstep*.
+In addition to the "pure" or "sharp" conditionals step, clamp, min, max, and abs, RenderMan shading language provides a "smooth" conditional function called *smoothstep*.
 This function is similar to step, but instead of a sharp transition from 0 to 1 at a specified threshold, smoothstep(a,b,x) makes a gradual transition from 0 to 1 beginning at threshold a and ending at threshold b.
 In order to do this, smoothstep contains a cubic function whose slope is 0 at a and b and whose value is 0 at a and 1 at b.
 There is only one cubic function that has these properties for a = 0 and b = 1, namely, the function 3x² − 2x³.

 ```
 float